 Choice of study for replication: Weiner et al. (1988)

-We chose the article by Weiner et al. (1988) for replication based on several factors: impact, topic importance, absence of direct replications, and the potential for phenomenon updating extensions.

-The article has had a significant impact on scholarly research in the area of social cognition and judgment and decision-making.
-At the time of writing, the article had more than 2400 citations according to Google Scholar, including prominent empirical and review articles regarding perceived controllability and affective reactions towards stigmas (Crocker and Major, 1989; Fiske et al., 2002; Goetz et al., 2010).
+We chose the article by Weiner et al. (1988) for replication based on several factors: impact, topic importance, absence of direct replications, and the potential for adding extensions to test the robustness of the phenomenon.
+First, the article has had much impact on scholarly research in social cognition, and judgment and decision-making.
+At the time of writing (June 2022), the article had more than 2400 citations according to Google Scholar, including prominent empirical studies and review articles of the associations between perceived controllability and affective reactions towards stigmas (Crocker & Major, 1989; Fiske et al., 2002; Goetz et al., 2010).
 A meta-analytic review by Rudolph et al. (2004) summarized 39 helping studies and showed general support for the theorized model and findings.
+Consistent with the theorized model and findings in Weiner et al. (1988), later studies showed that mental health or psychiatric disabilities are more heavily stigmatized than physical or other health conditions (Angermeyer, 2006; Corrigan et al., 2000; Thornicroft, 2006).
 To the best of our knowledge, there currently are no published independent direct pre-registered replications of the target article.

 In addition to reassessing replicability and phenomenon robustness, our current study also aimed to reproduce the original article’s materials and address possible study design issues.
-We summarized the main reproducibility issues we found in Table 1 and our decisions in addressing those in our replication.
-We reached out to the authors to try and obtain the original materials, yet received the reply that the exact materials have unfortunately been lost to time.
+We summarized the main reproducibility issues and our decisions to address them in Table 1.
+To illustrate, one of the issues we identified involved the scale of measurement.
+The original article stated that ratings for the dependent variables were made on a 9-point scale (meaning 0 to 8 or 1 to 9).
+However, some mean values for the original ratings on the ten stigmas were less than 1 and more than 8: mean ratings for the perceived responsibility and assistance on blindness in Experiment 1 were 0.9 and 8.5, respectively, in Table 1 (p.740).
+In Experiment 2, the mean ratings on perceived responsibility and pity for AIDS were 0.6 and 8.2, respectively, as shown in Table 5 (p.
+746).
+Such indicated either a reporting error or that the original study used a 10-point scale that ranged from 0 to 9.
+We reached out to the authors to try and obtain the original materials, yet we received the reply that the exact materials have unfortunately been lost to time.

-The study by Weiner et al. (1988) study has wide-reaching implications for healthcare and social welfare.
-Weiner et al. (1988) noted that associations between the perceived controllability of stigma onset and help-giving tendencies might lead to difficulties in soliciting public funding and support for mental health or behavioral issues.
-Across time, multiple studies focusing on mental and behavioral conditions have demonstrated that attributional analyses of stigmas influenced fundraising outcomes (Berkowitz, 1975), patients’ treatment participation and adherence (Corrigan, 2004), and clinicians’ attitudes towards patients (Boekel et al., 2013).
-Given the increasing prevalence of mental health conditions, revisiting the study by Weiner et al. (1988) allowed us to examine current public attitudes and social support for stigmatized individuals.
+The original study had practical implications for healthcare and social welfare.
+Weiner et al. (1988) noted that associations between the perceived controllability of stigma onset and help-giving tendencies might lead to difficulties in soliciting public funding and support for mental health or behavioral issues and stigmatized populations.
+Several studies demonstrated that the perceived causality of stigmas was associated with fundraising outcomes (Berkowitz, 1975), patients’ treatment participation and adherence (Corrigan, 2004), and clinicians’ attitudes towards patients (Boekel et al., 2013).
+As the coverage and prevalence of the stigmas included in Weiner et al. (1988) may have changed since publication, revisiting the study allowed us to examine current public attitudes and social support for stigmatized individuals.

 We aimed to revisit the classic phenomenon to examine the reproducibility and replicability of the findings with independent replications.
-Following the recent growing recognition of the importance of reproducibility and replicability in psychological science (Open Science Framework & Lakens, 2012), we embarked on a well-powered pre-registered close replication of Weiner et al. (1988).
+Following the recent growing recognition of the importance of reproducibility and replicability in psychological science (Open Science Collaboration, 2012), we embarked on a well-powered, pre-registered close replication of Weiner et al. (1988).

 Table 1